filipefilardi/wpp-broadcaster/README.md

-# wpp-broadcaster
+# wpp-broadcaster (discontinued)

 Crawler made with Selenium and Python to constantly receive video from target and broadcast to a list of contacts.
-The script only works with whatsapp web.
+Currently working only in whatsapp web.

 ## Install ##